shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 ## Text Data

 One of our products at CarGurus is text & chat.
-This product features a button a user can click on when visiting a dealer's vehicle and message directly with the dealership with any questions or  comments that they may have.
+This product features a button a user can click on when visiting a dealer's vehicle listing and message directly with the dealership with any questions or  comments that they may have.
 The text is sent using Twilio's API and then stored in our Snowflake database.
 Curious about the data, I looked to conduct basic text and semantic analysis with a focus on cars and emojis.
 Emojis have fundamentally shifted the paradigm of how we communicate with one another, where one simple symbol can convey a message and emotion.

 ## Normalization

-Text data can be a big mess, especially when its user inputted.
+Text data can be a big mess, especially when it's user inputted.
 There are generally inconsistencies, strange symbols, spelling mistakes, and more.
 Thankfully there are tools at our disposal to clean text data.
-Depending on the nature of your data and the goal you are looking to achieve there are a number of steps to take during the cleaning process.
+Depending on the nature of your data and the goal you are looking to achieve, there are a number of steps to take during the cleaning process.

 1. Case Sensitivity
 To properly analyze any set of text data the case of all letters need to be the same, otherwise any analysis you do will see “You” and “you” as two separate words.
 So it needs to be all lowercase or uppercase.